 Congratulations to Felix and Max!
-Their work Semihydrogenation of Alkynes Catalyzed by a Pyridone Borane Complex: Frustrated Lewis Pair reactivity and Boron‐Ligand Cooperation in Concert has been accepted for publication in Chem.
+Their work Semihydrogenation of Alkynes Catalyzed by a Pyridone Borane Complex: Frustrated Lewis Pair reactivity and Boron‐Ligand Cooperation in Concert has been published in Chem.
 Eur.
 J.

 Congratulations to Max!
 His work Efficient Organocatalytic Dehydrogenation of Ammonia‐Borane has been published in Angew.
 Chem.
 Int.
 Ed. and was highlighted in Synfacts: Organocatalysis Meets Hydrogen Storage: Efficient Dehydrogenation of Ammonia-Borane.

 Congratulations to Jama for being awarded the Hoechst fellowship!

 Congratulations to Max and Tizian!
 Their work Metal-free gem selective Dimerization of Terminal Alkynes catalyzed by a Pyridonate Borane complex has been highlighted as inside front cover in the latest issue of Catal.
 Sci.
 Technol.